irawita/irawita/blogs/malaysia-itinerary.md

 ### Petai Balalang

 Full-house grindcore on a Tuesday fucking night.
 Small scene venue where everyone knows everyone.
 I have accepted that we Asians cannot mosh.
 Saw Tools and _.
 This place also doesn't serve anything (they have an amateurish drinks counter much like Live Fact), so go with a full stomach or bring whatever you want with you.
+Sovl place, make sure to drop by.

+### Guru Nanak Darbar Tatt Khalsa Diwan Gurdwara

+It's a pretty nice Gurudwara.
+Kirtan is at 6.30am and 7pm (not sure about the latter).
+They don't serve Langar on Wednesdays, and that's when I visited.
+There isn't a lot more to say about the place, I suppose.
+The nearby area is interesting to walk through.

+I intend to visit KL again, so I'll keep updating this.
+Flights are cheap, and you don't need a visa.
+The city is thoughtfully built and pleasant to walk through.

+## Places I didn't visit but seem cool

+Let me know if you visit these, even better if you can write a few details.

 ### Cash Converters

+Chain used goods store.
+Had I a little more time to plan my trip, I'd have had a list of audio equipment I wanted to score.

+### REXKL

+Hipster art venue.

 ![](/home/irawita/.config/marktext/images/2025-06-24-05-45-00-image.png)